 - Buprenorphine: Opioid agonist that prevents withdrawal symptoms.

 - Suboxone: A combination of buprenorphine and naloxone, reduces discomfort.

 - Baclofen: Reduces discomfort and cravings.

-- Propranolol: A blood pressure medication, it is mainly used for its secondary property of reducing anxiety.
+- Propranolol: A blood pressure medication used for its secondary property of reducing anxiety.

 - Tiagabine: An anticonvulsant.